43H1-BOI/4th_End_Sem/UnixOS/Solution.md

-# UNIX Operating System Q&A
+# UNIX Exam Questions and Answers

-*Source Material: Based on questions from provided exam papers and answers derived from `unix_notes.pdf` and `unix_tutorial.pdf` within the repository.*
+*Source Material: Provided PDF files - "Initial Course Notes" (referred to as [Notes]) and "TutorialsPoint Unix Tutorial" (referred to as [TP]).
+Note that page numbers might vary slightly based on PDF reader.*

 ---